 Step 3.
 Light the newspaper and close the door.
-The fire soon will be well-established and you may gradually build it up by adding a few sticks at a time of a progressively larger size.
-For your initial three or four break-in fires, let the fire burn brightly for a short time, then let it die out.
+The fire should be well-established within 10-15 minutes.
+You may gradually build it up by adding a few sticks at a time of a progressively larger size.
+Continue to build the fire until a live coal bed begins to form.